PathOnAI/arc-agi-experiments/Log.md

 * The scoring has two tiers:
     * Primary Score: Number of complete example grids the function solves perfectly
     * Secondary Score: For grids that aren't perfectly solved, we count how many individual cells the function got correct

+## 02/12/2025, Wednesday
+Starting 02/12, I plan to spend one month exploring AGI with fellow South Park Commons members from the Reasoning AI Forum on a part-time basis